the-furry-hubofeverything/workshop-avatar-support/tankWeasel/tankWeaselV1.md

 ### VRM Export

 Since the Tank Weasel uses VRCFury primarily, the avatar from the scene cannot be directly exported as an VRM.
-However, you can try this method [Adding VRCFury Assets to your VTuber (.vrm) Avatar](https://www.youtube.com/watch?v=XMQ43O65TXo) to make a compiled copy of the avatar.
+However, you can try [this method](https://www.youtube.com/watch?v=XMQ43O65TXo) to make a compiled copy of the avatar.
+(Build VRCFury Test Copy)

 This method is not officially supported, but if it works, please let me know (contact information is at the last section of this manual).

 ## **Acknowledgements**

-My deepest appreciation for the following people, the Tank Weasel wouldn’t be the model that it is without them:
+> My deepest appreciation for the following people, the Tank Weasel wouldn’t be the model that it is without them:
+>

-Bionic the Weird, for sharing some artistic notes and references that informed the shape of the model.
+> Bionic the Weird, for sharing some artistic notes and references that informed the shape of the model.
+>

-Fractarine, Freeborn, Fane, Tong, Cliff, Ozlo, Arlow, Pioneer, and Steele for providing feedback and helping with beta testing.
+> Fractarine, Freeborn, Fane, Tong, Cliff, Ozlo, Arlow, Pioneer, and Steele for providing feedback and helping with beta testing.
+>

-Haydy Zeth, Midnightweasel and Spitly for helping me make the ‘feminine’ shape key.
+> Haydy Zeth, Midnightweasel and Spitly for helping me make the ‘feminine’ shape key.
 I’m not good at feminine anatomy.
+>

-Simmer22, bigdaddyrhino and ectoimp for advice on packaging and UX design.
+> Simmer22, bigdaddyrhino and ectoimp for advice on packaging and UX design.
+>

-Bluefish, Tox, Voxian, ZealotDKD, and others in the Virtual Limb Discord for advice and company while packaging the avatar.
+> Bluefish, Tox, Voxian, ZealotDKD, and others in the Virtual Limb Discord for advice and company while packaging the avatar.
+>

-Hiyu, who also inspired some design/packaging decisions from their work in the longboi.
+> Hiyu, who also inspired some design/packaging decisions from their work in the longboi.
+>

-Ludwig Göff, for providing many facts about wolverines and feedback on the model.
+> Ludwig Göff, for providing many facts about wolverines and feedback on the model.
+>

-Tresch, Ella Fox, Vivi, Kay Ohtie, and others in the Furry VRChat Creators telegram chat, for helping me with troubleshooting Blender and Unity.
+> Tresch, Ella Fox, Vivi, Kay Ohtie, and others in the Furry VRChat Creators telegram chat, for helping me with troubleshooting Blender and Unity.

 ## **Contact**